 How can I connect with other researchers who are using SCANR?

 The ANH Academy works to build a network of researchers interested in interdisciplinary research related to agriculture, food systems, nutrition, and health.
-You can connect with other researchers in the ANH community who are using SCANR by posting or responding to posts on the SCANR Discussion Forums.
+You can find other ANH Academy members through our Members Database.
+You can also connect with members through our annual ANH Academy Week conference or at our many virtual and in-person events throughout the year.